 Who doesn’t want cookies during the holidays?
 This GIRL does!
 And this guy honestly!
 I steal chocolate chip cookies from my mom’s freezer every time I visit her.
 I volunteer to water the plants and check on her house just to steal chocolate chip cookies from the freezer when they are out of town.
 Shhh don’t tell her (Hi Mom!!)

 My mom’s cookies are legit.
 Full of butter, white flour, and sugar.
 It’s everything I love from my childhood.
 She makes batches for my step-dad and they hang out in the freezer – he’s got it made 🙂 Needless to say, I’ve been attempting to recreate these cookies for quite awhile.
-And let me tell you I freaking blew those cookies out of the water.
+And let me tell you I freaking blew those cookies out of the water with this chocolate chunk walnut cookies.

 If you are anything like me, the holidays are usually the time when I let my sweet tooth out and